 Email Actions & Tracking

-As with social media marketing, you will need to highlight your main email campaign goals, pair them with a set, measurable action, then track engagement to determine campaign success. email tracking software that shows you how visitors interact with campaigns.
+As with social media marketing, you will need to highlight your main email campaign goals, pair them with a set, measurable action, then track engagement to determine campaign success.
+Email tracking software shows you how visitors interact with campaigns.

 Here are some common email marketing goals and the metrics to track them: